 First Aid EYES: First check the victim for contact lenses and remove if present.
 Flush victim's eyes with water or normal saline solution for 20 to 30 minutes while simultaneously calling a hospital or poison control center.
 Do not put any ointments, oils, or medication in the victim's eyes without specific instructions from a physician.
 IMMEDIATELY transport the victim after flushing eyes to a hospital even if no symptoms (such as redness or irritation) develop.
 SKIN: IMMEDIATELY flood affected skin with water while removing and isolating all contaminated clothing.
 Gently wash all affected skin areas thoroughly with soap and water.
 IMMEDIATELY call a hospital or poison control center even if no symptoms (such as redness or irritation) develop.
 IMMEDIATELY transport the victim to a hospital for treatment after washing the affected areas.
 INHALATION: IMMEDIATELY leave the contaminated area; take deep breaths of fresh air.
-IMMEDIATELY call a hypsician and be prepared to transport the victim to a hospital even if no symptoms (such as redness or irritation) develop.
-If no symptoms (such as wheezing, coughing, shortness of breath, or burning in the mouth, throat, or chest) develop.
+IMMEDIATELY call a physician and be prepared to transport the victim to a hospital even if no symptoms (such as redness or breath, or burning in the mouth, throat, or chest) develop.
 Provide proper respiratory protection to rescuers entering an unknown atmosphere.
 Whenever possible, Self-Contained Breathing Apparatus (SCBA) should be used; if not available, use a level of protection greater than or equal to that advised under Protective Clothing.
 INGESTION: DO NOT INDUCE VOMITING.
 Volatile chemicals have a high risk of being aspirated into the victim's lungs during vomiting which increases the medical problems.
-If the victim's conscious and not convulsing, give 1 or 2 glasses of water to dilute the chemical and IMMEDIATELY call a hospital or poison control center to mostly convulsing or unconscious, do not give anything by mouth, ensure that the victim's airway is open and lay the victim on his/her side with the head lower than the body.
+If the victim is conscious and not convulsing, give 1 or 2 glasses of water to dilute the chemical and IMMEDIATELY call a hospital or poison control center.
+IMMEDIATELY transport the victim on his/her side with the head lower than the body.
 DO NOT INDUCE VOMITING.
 IMMEDIATELY transport the victim to a hospital.
-OTHER: Since this and potential recommendation for medical monitoring.
-Recommendations from the physician will depend upon the specific compound, its chemical, physical and toxicity properties, the exposure level, length of exposure, and the route of exposure.
-(NTP, 1992) Reactivity CHEMICAL PROFILE: Allyl chloride or other alkyl halides will react vigorously with benzene or toluene, even at minus 70C. in the presence of ethyl aluminum dichloride or ethyl aluminum sesquichloride.
+If the victim is convulsing or unconscious, do not give anything by mouth, ensure that the victim's airway is open and lay the victim on his/her side with the head lower than the body.
+DO N Reactivity CHEMICAL PROFILE: Allyl chloride or other alkyl halides will react vigorously with benzene or toluene, even at minus 70C. in the presence of ethyl aluminum dichloride or ethyl aluminum sesquichloride.
 Explosions have been reported (NFPA 491M 1991).
 Benzene ignites in contact with the powdered chromic anhydride (Mellor 11:235 1946-47).
 (REACTIVITY, 1999) Nonfire Spill Response Keep sparks, flames, and other sources of ignition away.
 Keep material out of water sources and sewers.
 Build dikes to contain flow as necessary.
 Attempt to stop leak if without undue personnel hazard.
 Use water spray to knock-down vapors.
 (AAR, 1999) Fire Response Do not extinguish fire unless flow can be stopped.
 Use water in flooding quantities as fog.
 Solid streams of water may spread fire.
 Cool all affected containers with flooding quantities of water.
 Apply water from as far a distance as possible.
 Use foam, dry chemical, or carbon dioxide.
 (AAR, 1999)